3liz/lizmap-documentation/source/install/linux.rst

 .. code-block:: bash

-   sudo apt-get install php5-pgsql sudo service apache2 restart
+   sudo apt-get install php7.0-pgsql sudo service nginx restart

 .. note:: For editing, we strongly recommend using a PostgreSQL database.
 This greatly simplifies installation and retrieval of data entered by users.